 ROBERT AND MARALEE HICKS SCHOLARSHIP

-This award is in memory of Maralee J. Hicks (SJSU BA 1956 Philosophy) and Robert A. Hicks, PhD.
+This $1,000 scholarship is in memory of Maralee J. Hicks (SJSU BA 1956 Philosophy) and Robert A. Hicks, PhD.
 (SJSU MA 1960 Psychology and Emeritus Faculty member of the Department of Psychology).
 Eligible candidates will be SJSU Psychology undergraduate or graduate level students whose research is being presented (or has been presented) at an annual meeting of the Western Psychological Association.
 In considering worthy candidates, preference is encouraged but not required for students whose research involves advancing society’s understanding of motivation.
 Financial need is not required.